PokemonAutomation/AutoMaxLair/README.md

 1. Ensure the screen size is set to 100% under the Switch’s TV settings.
 Not doing so will result in misaligned text detection rectangles.
 1. Fill your inventory with Poke Balls so the bot can run uninterrupted.
 1. Make sure the setting for automatically sending Pokemon to your box is turned on.
-1. Go to the Max Lair and stop in front of the scientist, then disconnect the controller.
+1. Go to the Max Lair and stop in front of the scientist, then disconnect any wireless controllers and plug the Switch into the dock.
 1. Rename Config.sample.ini to Config.ini, then open it with a text editor and modify the values to suit your setup.
 1. Plug the HDMI of your switch into the capture card, but do not view the input from any other application (or else the bot will not be able to access the video).
 Many capture cards will work out of the box; however, certain capture cards can’t be read by OpenCV for some reason.
 In this case, the virtual camera function of Open Broadcasting Software can be used.
-1. Run AutoMaxLair.py, either directly or in your IDE of choice (which is better for debugging).
+1. Run auto_max_lair.py, either directly or in your IDE of choice (which is better for debugging).
 1. Check the placement of the coloured rectangles as show in Figure 1, Figure 2, Figure 3, Figure 4, Figure 5, and Figure 6.
 	*	If the rectangle positions are off, first double check that the Switch’s TV settings are correct—the screen size should be 100%.
 	*	If that doesn’t fix the issue, you can tweak the rectangle coordinates in MaxLairInstance.py by adjusting the values in the __init__ method.